poweredcache/powered-cache/readme.txt

 == Changelog ==

-= 1.1.2 =
+= 1.2 =
- - fix: encoding problem on apache
- - fix: pass robots.txt requests to PHP.
-Props  [@karalamalar](https://github.com/karalamalar/)
+ - New feature: Fragment caching
- - PHP7+ support for memcached redux
+ - New feature: APCu support for object caching
+ - New feature: Diagnostic
+ - New feature: Control `.htaccess` update on apache env.
+ - Fix: respect original `Content type`
+ - Fix: caching on password protected posts
- - fix: page cache undefined function during update
+ - Fix: wrong admin notice during options update
- - fix: new line characters on parsing configuration file
+ - Fix: CDN srcset replacements
+ - Fix: trailingslash handling
+ - Capability improvements on multisite
+ - CDN integration improvements

 Detailed changelog located in [changelog page](https://poweredcache.com/changelog)

 == Upgrade notice ==

+= 1.2 =
+ - Default `WP_CACHE_KEY_SALT` has been changed, be careful about upgrading

 If you get unexpected results after upgrade or migrating to new hosting, please check WordPress drop-in caching files which are located in `wp-content/advanced-cache.php` and `wp-content/object-cache.php`